iamawatermelo/wakapi-anyide/README.md

 - Run `wakapi-anyide test` in the same directory you have `wak.toml` in.
   Ensure that wakapi-anyide is not tracking any generated files by reading through the paths it has cached.
   If there are no generated files in the cached paths, you're good to go.
+If there are, edit the include and exclude properties (they use the same format as a gitignore).

 - Run `wakapi-anyide track` to actually track your progress.
   You must run this every time.